zwindler/demystifions-kubernetes/README.md

 I also adapted parts of [Kelsey Hightower's kubernetes the hard way](https://github.com/kelseyhightower/kubernetes-the-hard-way) (the TLS certs).

 I'm going to launch this on a clean VM running Ubuntu 22.04.
+Hostname for this VM must be **kubernetes**.

 ### api-server & friends